tellor-io/dataSpecs/ids/TokenSpotPrice.md

-# ERC-20 Token Spot Price Feeds
+# Token Spot Price Feeds

 ## Query Name

-- `ERC20SpotPrice`
+- `TokenSpotPrice`

 ## Query Description

-This query returns an ERC-20 token spot price in either USD or the native currency of the EVM chain.
+This query returns an token spot price in either USD or the native currency of the EVM chain.
 The token is uniquely identified by a contract address and an EVM chain ID.

 ## Query Parameters